How do I love thee? Let me count the ways. William Shakespeare

 Drip or pour over

 Pour over coffee also starts with coarse ground coffee wich is placed in a filter, and a filter holder or ‘pour over dripper.’
 Hot water is poured over the grounds and coffee filters through.
 Best known example would be the filter machine.
+Other manual examples are Chemex and V60.
+For the Chemex and V60, the use of a gooseneck kettle is a must in order to have control over your pour.

 Pressure or vacuum